 Below we answer the most commonly asked about the zelle service.
 If you cant find what you are looking for please email us and we will get you an answer.

-Does Zelle Work With All Of The Banks Globally?
+Does Zelle Partner With All Of The Banks Globally?

-If My Bank Doesn’t Offer Zelle Can I still Use It?
+If My Bank Doesn’t Support Zelle Can I still Use It?

-You can be a part of the Zelle® Network®, even if your bank is not!
+You can be a part of the Zelle® Network, even if your bank is not offering it!
+It is now not necessary to have a zelle compatible bank in order to use the service.
 You’ll need to download and enroll an eligible Visa or Mastercard debit card in order to use it.
 You don’t have to wait for your old-fashioned bank account, you could join the 21st century with Zelle®.

 Why Doesn’t Zelle Connect To My Personal Bank Account?

-First check the list above to see if your bank supports You may need to contact your credit union or bank to verify the debit card information they have on file.
+First check the zelle bank network list above to see if your bank supports You may need to contact your credit union or bank to verify the debit card information they have on file.
 Once you’ve verified that, please try again.